Social class: Class society

 Class society or class-based society is an organizing principle society in which ownership of property, means of production, and wealth is the determining factor of the distribution of power, in which those with more property and wealth are stratified higher in the society and those without access to the means of production and without wealth are stratified lower in the society.
 In a class society, at least implicitly, people are divided into distinct social strata, commonly referred to as social classes or castes.
 The nature of class society is a matter of sociological research.
 Class societies exist all over the globe in both industrialized and developing nations.
-Class stratification is theorized to come directly from capitalism.
 In terms of public opinion, nine out of ten people in a Swedish survey considered it correct that they are living in a class society.

 Comparative sociological research

 One may use comparative methods to study class societies, using, for example, comparison of Gini coefficients, de facto educational opportunities, unemployment, and culture.